 asked return policy, guarantee the authenticity of what we sell,

 and stand behind the merchandise.
 People buy with

 7. As for eBay, it can be great for some things, and

-a disaster for most pieces.
+a disaster for many other pieces.
 We routinely sell antiques on

-in certain limited circumstances, and we sell certain things there,
+in certain limited circumstances, and we do sell there,

-but would advise against it for most pieces.
-When used it
+but would advise against it for many pieces.
+When used

 needs to be done correctly.
 We sell there under the ID

 offer a sales program using eBay if you want your

 EBay is known as the world's largest flea market or wholesale